-2. (For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
-Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Heatherside Infant School rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered.
+2. Children or families with an exceptional medical and/or social need.
+Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Heatherside Infant School rather than any other (see definition ii).
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application.